BinalMehta/Binal-Mehta/README.md

 This is Binal Mehta!
 A curiosity-driven [Developer](https://binalmehta277.netlify.app/).
 Passionate about creating new things.

-* 🧑‍🤝‍🧑 Things that I love working on: Javascript, HTML5 & CSS3, Machine learning, Python, Community Building, Product Management.
+* 🧑‍🤝‍🧑 Things that I love working on: Javascript, HTML5 & CSS3, UX Design, Machine learning, Python, and Community Building.

 * 🤝I am looking for opportunities in the domain for  Web Development, Machine Learning and Product Management.